The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 1 vCPU, 512Mi, --no-cpu-throttling 1 ~$50 USD/month (always running)

-For production environments requiring consistently low latency, setting min-instances=1 solves the problem, but incurs a cost of around $50 USD/month.
+If you need consistently low latency in production, setting min-instances=1 solves that, but at a cost of approximately $50 USD/month.

-Even after resolving CPU throttling to get background threads working, the problem of the 2-minute Discovery Document download on cold start remained.
+Even after solving CPU throttling and getting background threads to work, the problem of the Discovery Document download taking 2 minutes on cold starts remained.

 The solution was simple: bundle the Discovery Document as a static file in the project.